Crafting a Strong Product Business Case

 - Follow-up - address any points that were raised during the presentation.

-Investing time into creating a strong business case will pay off during the execution stage.
+Investing time into creating a strong product development business case will pay off during the execution stage.
 Having a clear vision and the financials to back it up will keep the team focused and reduce risks that could derail product implementation.

 Understanding the basics